techbygiusi/Guides/README.md

 ## 🛠️ Featured Guides

-- **Host a Webbrowser with Filebrowser integration**: Create and launch your own website with a simple file uplaod.
+- **Host a Webbrowser with Filebrowser integration**: Create and launch your own website with a simple file upload.
+- **Proxmox AMD GPU Passthrough**: Learn how to passthrough an AMD GPU to a Windows 11 VM.

 ## 📝 Contribution Guidelines